timmckague/timandvictoria/src/pages/blog/2020-05-10-drive-through-the-balkans-a-detour-to-slovenia.md

 We L-O-V-E-D Slovenia.
 It’s capital city was charming, it’s mountains stunning, and it’s people welcoming.
 This is a snapshot of our week in Slovenia:

 * Day 1: Drive from Zagreb to Ljubljana
-* Day 2: Explore Ljubljana
+* Day 2: Explore Ljubljana, Slovenia's captial city
-* Day 3: More exploring Ljubljana
+* Day 3: More exploring in Ljubljana
 * Day 4: Picnic at Bled Lake and walk around Lake Bohinj in Triglav National Park
 * Day 5: Hike in Triglav National Park
 * Day 6: More hiking in Triglav National Park